Crimson Tide (film): Filming

-Filming took place in 1994.
-In the end, the Navy objected to many of the elements in the script—particularly mutiny on board a U.S. naval vessel—and as such, the film was produced without the Navy's assistance.
+Filming took place in 1994.Archived at Ghostarchive and the Wayback Machine: In the end, the Navy objected to many of the elements in the script—particularly mutiny on board a U.S. naval vessel—and as such, the film was produced without the Navy's assistance.
 The French Navy assisted the team for production with the use of the aircraft carrier Foch.
 The dockside scene in which Captain Ramsey addresses the crew with Alabama in the background and the crew then runs on board actually features USS Barbel.
 The sail ("conning tower") was a plywood mock-up since Barbel's sail had been removed.
 Barbel had been sold by the U.S. Navy and was in the process of being scrapped.

-Because of the Navy's refusal to cooperate with the filming, the production company was unable to secure footage of a submarine submerging.
-After checking to make sure there was no law against filming naval vessels, the producers waited at the submarine base at Pearl Harbor until a submarine put to sea.
-After a submarine (coincidentally, the real USS Alabama) left port, they pursued it in a boat and helicopter, filming as they went.
+Because the Navy refused to cooperate with the filming, the production company could not secure footage of a submarine submerging.
+After checking to ensure there was no law against filming naval vessels, the producers waited at the submarine base at Pearl Harbor until a submarine was put to sea.
+After a submarine (coincidentally, the real USS Alabama) left port, they pursued her in a boat and helicopter, filming as they went.
 They continued to do so until she submerged, giving them the footage they needed to incorporate into the film.

 Music

-The musical score for Crimson Tide was composed by Hans Zimmer, and employs a blend of orchestra, choir and synthesizer sounds.
+The musical score for Crimson Tide was composed by Hans Zimmer and employs a blend of orchestra, choir, and synthesizer sounds.
 It includes additional music by Nick Glennie-Smith, who also conducted the orchestra, and the choir was conducted by Harry Gregson-Williams.
 It was released on physical formats on May 16, 1995, by Hollywood Records.
 Within the score is the well-known naval hymn, "Eternal Father, Strong to Save".
 The score won a Grammy Award in 1996 for Best Instrumental Composition Written for a Motion Picture or for Television, and Zimmer has described it as one of his personal favorites.